Lilongwe: Planning history

-In response to the official request of the Government of Malawi (GoM), the Government of Japan (GoJ) decided to conduct "the Study on Urban Development Master Plan for Lilongwe", which was entrusted to the Japan International Cooperation Agency (JICA), in accordance with the Agreement on Technical Cooperation between GoM and GoJ signed on 15 November 2008.
-The Study was jointly carried out by JICA study team and Malawi's counterpart agency for a fourteenth-month period from June 2009 to September 2010.
+In response to the official request of the Government of Malawi (GoM), the Government of Japan (GoJ) decided to conduct a "Study of Urban Development Master Plan for Lilongwe", which was entrusted to the Japan International Co-operation Agency (JICA), in accordance with the Agreement on Technical Co-operation between the GoM and the GoJ, signed on 15 November 2008.
+The study was jointly carried out by a JICA study team and Malawi's counterpart agency for a fourteen-month period from June 2009 to September 2010.
 On 20 July 2011, the report on the Study of Urban Development Master Plan for Lilongwe City was approved by the Minister of Lands, Housing and Urban Development.

-The Project for Urban Plan and Development Management of Lilongwe City was implemented from November 2012 to present with support from JICA.
-JICA Experts assisted Lilongwe City Council with the revision of Urban Structure Plan.
+The Project for Urban Plan and Development Management of Lilongwe City has been in the process of implementation since November 2012, with support from JICA.
+JICA experts assisted Lilongwe City Council with revisions of the Urban Structure Plan.

 The jurisdiction area of Lilongwe City, including Area 58, is 393 km2 and has a population of approximately 989,318 according to the 2018 Population and Housing Census.
-Despite the fact that the existing outline zoning scheme was planned to develop the four sectors: (1) Old Town Sector, (2) Capital Hill Sector, (3) Kanengo Sector, and (4) Lumbadzi Sector, the urban area has been expanding to the southern, south-western and western areas of the old town section of the city.
-Unplanned settlements occupied by illegal settlers expanded in almost all areas.
+Despite the fact that the existing outline zoning scheme was planned to develop the four sectors of (1) Old Town Sector, (2) Capital Hill Sector, (3) Kanengo Sector and (4) Lumbadzi Sector, the urban area has been expanding to the southern, south-western and western areas of the old town section of the city.
+Unplanned settlements occupied by illegal settlers have expanded in almost all areas.
 Some areas have problems of illegal settlers occupying land designated for industrial development and public use.
 It is necessary to urgently identify and secure a sizeable land area for planned residential development.

 Politics

 Local government

-Lilongwe is governed by Lilongwe City Council, which is dominated by Malawi Congress Party.
+Lilongwe is governed by Lilongwe City Council, which is dominated by the Malawi Congress Party.